vaibhavtamang12/vaibhavtamang12/README.md

-# 💫 About Me:
+# 💫 HI!
+There:
-👋 Hi, I’m Vaibhav Tamang<br>💻 I build things with code.<br>🔧 Mostly working with Python, but always exploring new tech.<br>📂 Here you'll find Machine Learning and Full stack website code.<br>🌱 Currently learning Generative AI and Prompt Engineering.<br>🧠 Always up for a good challenge or a cool collaboration.
+💫 I’m Vaibhav Tamang<br>💻 I build things with code.<br>🔧 Mostly working with Python, but always exploring new tech.<br>📂 Here you'll find Machine Learning and Full stack website code.<br>🌱 Currently learning Generative AI and Prompt Engineering.<br>🧠 Always up for a good challenge or a cool collaboration.

 <br>
 <br>